spenceradolph/sliver/blog/blog-outline.md

     - sliver can have any gRPC supported language, but offers a python and typescript pre-built client
     - mythic can be written in go or python

+Sliver at one point appears to have started a [gui](https://github.com/BishopFox/sliver-gui), but it appears to have been discontinued.

 ### Initial Testing

 - Kali Setup (but then Ubuntu) (confusion with Dockerfile)